As shown below, the Gradient Map effect can be used to add color and vivacity to images that run beneath graphics and text.

 1) Open the image in Photoshop.

 3) Then select the bottom right square of the gradient.
-Click on the Color dropdown to pen the Color Picker and enter the values of Rotunda Orange or another UVA brand secondary color.
+Click on the Color dropdown to pen the Color Picker and enter the values of UVA Orange or another UVA brand secondary color.

 4) Once you have the Gradient Map made, click OK.
 Now you have a Gradient Map-treated image.